elixirstatus/phoenix_html_sanitizer/README.md

         # Use all HTML functionality (forms, tags, etc)
         use Phoenix.HTML
-        use Phoenix.HTML.Sanitizer, :basic_html         <-------- add this line
+        use Phoenix.HtmlSanitizer, :basic_html         <-------- add this line
       end
     end
 ```